Retirees: A Kinda-But-Not-Really-Facetious Question About Subscription Services

 By the way, I don’t use Lightroom.
 After exhaustively searching for Lightroom alternatives to avoid the Adobe tax, I settled on the very awesome ON1, which does have an old-fashioned purchase/upgrade option as well as subscription, which allows me to control when and how often I pay.
 Most of all, it’s incredibly feature-rich and easy to use.

-Epping Walking Bridge, Manchester UK
+Epping Walk Bridge, Manchester UK

 Filed under: Random Stuff — Shu @March 5th, 2024 6:18 am